Set up as a sole trader

-- keep records of your business’s sales and expenses
+- keep business records and records of expenses

 - send a Self Assessment tax return every year

 - pay Income Tax on your profits and Class 2 and Class 4 National Insurance - use HMRC’s calculator to help you budget for this